Skip to main content

 LTV, CAC and the one ratio that decides if you can scale

-The mistake that quietly sinks DTC brands is computing **LTV on revenue instead of gross profit**.
-A customer who spends $200 over their lifetime at a 45% margin is only worth $90 in profit — so a flattering 6.7:1 revenue ratio is really a 3:1 profit ratio.
+The #1 mistake: computing LTV on revenue, not profit.
+A customer who spends 200 over their lifetime at a 45% margin is only worth 90 in profit — so a flattering 6.7:1 revenue ratio is really a 3:1 profit ratio.
 This tool computes LTV on gross profit by default and shows the revenue figure only as a contrast, with a warning, so you never make that comparison by accident.

-It also handles **both LTV models in one place**, which no free competitor does: the **Simple** model (AOV × purchases/year × margin × lifespan) that repeat-purchase ecommerce sellers think in, and the **churn-based** model (÷ churn rate) that subscription and SaaS-style businesses use — with the conversion shown both ways (50% churn = a 2-year lifespan).
+Both LTV models in one tool — no competitor does this.
+The Simple model (AOV × purchases/year × margin × lifespan) for repeat-purchase ecommerce sellers, and the churn-based model (÷ churn rate) for subscriptions — with the conversion shown both ways (50% churn = a 2-year lifespan).
 Pick whichever matches the data you actually have.

-And the part founders actually need for planning: enter a **target ratio** and the tool reverses the math to your **max affordable CAC** — the ceiling you can bid up to and still hit your goal — plus the headroom versus what you spend today.
-It even shows how a small retention gain (one more half-purchase a year) moves the ratio, because lifting repeat rate is almost always cheaper than buying more customers.
-Benchmarks follow Matrix Partners / Foundry (SaaS ~3:1), Eightx (DTC 1.5–3:1), and Corporate Finance Institute (payback).
+Max affordable CAC — the planning number founders actually need.
+Enter a target ratio and the tool reverses to your max affordable CAC — the ceiling you can bid up to and still hit your goal — plus the headroom versus what you spend today.
+It also shows how a small retention gain (one more half-purchase a year) moves the ratio, because lifting repeat rate is almost always cheaper than buying more customers.
 Works in any currency — no rates, no conversion, universal math.

 How it works